Ever heard of the rule of three? If you haven’t, you should be aware that this marketing tactic is being used on us on a daily basis.

 Steve Jobs did this, of course, when he envisioned iPods and iPhones.
 But so do most others in the creative industries, to include Spielberg as a screenwriter and even Homer in his telling of the hero’s journey.

-Next time your writing storytelling content, think of it in 3 parts, just like the natural storytellers in your family.
+Next time you’re writing storytelling content, think of it in 3 parts, just like the natural storytellers in your family.
 They’ve slightly exaggerated to make a convincing story, they present the story with the event, increasing tension and then a final ending.

 And it works because it’s got your attention!